 Valerian root is an herbal supplement that may have an effect on your anxiety.
 But whether or not it does is questionable.
 Like most herbs, little research has been conducted, and the research that has been completed tends to be very poor.

 That's why, while it's something you can consider, it's not something you should depend on.
-The truth is that even herbal medicines are still medicines - they have their own side effects and risks (contrary to the belief that "natural" means "safe"), and no medicine of any kind can truly cure anxiety.
+The truth is that even herbal medicines are still medicines - they have their own side effects and risks (contrary to the belief that "natural" means "safe"), and no medicine of any kind can genuinely cure anxiety.
 They can only numb it temporarily.

-If you're looking for a more permanent way to cure anxiety - one that doesn't involve medicine - make sure you take my free 7 minute anxiety test.
+If you're looking for a more permanent way to cure anxiety - one that doesn't involve medicine - make sure you take my free 7-minute anxiety test.
 It'll teach you about non-oral treatments that can help you control your anxiety forever.